rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > If you figure a way to live without serving a master, any master, then let the rest of us know, will you?
 For you’d be the first person in the history of the world.

 - *The Master* (2012)

+> To tell you the truth I wasn't really paying attention.
+I was too busy thinking how I'd gas everyone in the room.
+Very difficult, logistically, because of its high ceiling.

+- *The Zone of Interest* (2023)

 ## From Games